ansible-content-lab/cloud-deploy/readme/prereqs_and_vars.md

 ### linux-users

-The [linux users](../vars/linux_users.yml) contains a list of users to add to the provisioned linux instances.
+The [linux users file](../vars/linux_users.yml) contains a list of users to add to the provisioned linux instances.
 These users will have the ability to use privilege escalation, and also be forced to create a password when they first log in via SSH private key.

 ## Credentials